 However, not all retailers are a good fit for this shipping strategy.
 If consolidation is hindering on-time performance, you may need to change up your programs or routing and communicate more precise expectations to drivers and warehouses to meet stricter due dates.
 For example, if your Walmart orders are currently being routed with other freight and not hitting performance benchmarks, you may need to isolate those shipments to ensure more successful delivery.

 12. Get Real-Time Visibility

 Order tracking is critical for managing OTIF performance.
 Work with a logistics provider whose tech offerings allow for real-time updates.
-When kept abreast of events during shipment, you can intervene if any issues arise and actively prevent against late delivery.
-Without, you are at a disadvantage.
+When kept abreast of events during shipment, you can intervene if any issues arise and actively prevent late delivery.
+Without it, you are at a disadvantage.

 13. Leverage Logistics Data

 Accurately tracking and evaluating transportation analytics is a critical component of managing your supply chain performance.
-By isolating key metrics, you can diagnose how to improve OTIF performance and where your logistics operation needs tweaked.
+By isolating key metrics, you can diagnose how to improve OTIF performance and where your logistics operation needs to be tweaked.
 Look not just at your final OTIF score, but whether your pickup and drop-offs are on-time.
 If pickups are consistently late, you can pinpoint which facilities are causing issues and address them appropriately.
 Without data, these solutions could remain elusive.

 14. Weigh the Benefit of Sending Short vs. Delaying